blat-blatnik/Car-Demo/README.md

 - Real-time point shadow mapping
 - Real-time environment mapping
 - Soft shadows
+- Transparency
 - Text rendering

 ## Requirements

 A moderately-powerful OpenGL 4.3 capable GPU.
-For reference, I get 110 FPS on mobile GTX 1050, and 30 FPS on Intel HD 630.
+For reference, I get 110 FPS on a mobile GTX 1050, and 30 FPS on an Intel HD 630.

 ## How to compile ..